outofcoffee/imposter/docs/openapi_plugin.md

 ### Start Imposter with the OpenAPI plugin

 Let's assume your configuration is in the directory: `docs/examples/openapi/simple`.
+Here are a few ways to start a mock running on port 8080.

 CLI example: